ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

     As an aside, my fearless forecast is that the productization workflow will be democratized by up-and-coming ML Platforms and services.
-However, learning how they work, "to the metal," while they're still relevant can be a good experience.
+However, learning how they work, "to the metal," while they are still relevant can be a good experience.
 * **Another tool under your belt to create more cool stuff.** Even if you won't be working as a full-fledged ML Engineer or Developer, the technologies